EncodingActs/MA2KG/README.md

 #### /scripts
 This folder contains the technical details with ready-to-use scripts for re-producing the KG construction acquisition and inference process.

-### Documentation

-#### /doc
-This folder contains the ontology documentation, descriptive of the classes and properties.

 ### License
 This project is licensed under the terms of the MIT license.